oof-bar/craft-membership/README.md

 Craft and Yii provide a rich system of Events to help developers alter the behavior of built-in and “pluggable” functionality.

-We emit two events: one just before a permission is about to be granted, and one when a permission is about to be revoke.
+We emit two events: one just before a permission is about to be granted, and one when a permission is about to be revoked.
 Keep in mind that these are _in addition to_ Craft's own permissions events!

 ### `Permissions::EVENT_BEFORE_GRANT_PERMISSION`